bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 Another post on an incredibly interesting topic.
 To be honest, I'm a bit disappointed that it wasn't some magical solution to doing Bayesian learning but it makes sense because otherwise all the popular libraries would have already implemented it.
-The real reason I got onto this topic is because it is important conceptually to a stream of research that I've been trying to build up to.
+The real reason I got on this topic is because it is important conceptually to a stream of research that I've been trying to build up to.
 I find it incredibly satisfying to learn things "from the ground up", going back to the fundamentals.
 I feel that this is the best way to get a strong intuition for the techniques.
 The downside is that you go down so many rabbit holes and don't make too much direct progress towards a target.
-Fortunately, I'm not beholden to any sort of pressures like academics so I can wander around where heart desires.
+Fortunately, I'm not beholden to any sort of pressures like publishing so I can wander around to my heart's desire.
 As they say, it's about the journey not the destination.
 See you next time!

 References